 516 Arouca Bridge combo ticket

-Critical detail: Bridge tickets are time-slotted (example: 10:30 AM entry).
-You must arrive 15 minutes early.
-Miss your slot and you are denied entry, though the walkways portion remains valid.
+- Critical detail: Bridge tickets are time-slotted.
+You must arrive 15 minutes before your slot.
+Miss the 15-minute window and you are denied entry, though the walkways portion of your ticket remains valid.

 Pro Tip: Always book the bridge for the start of your day.
-Hiking 5.4 miles to catch a 4:00 PM bridge slot is risky because a twisted ankle or slow pace means you miss the main attraction.
+Hiking 5.4 miles to catch a 4:00 PM bridge slot is risky — a twisted ankle or slow pace and you miss the main attraction.

-The deck is open metal mesh.
+The deck is a metallic grid.
 You see the river 574 feet (175 m) below through the gaps between your feet.
 There is no solid ground to anchor your gaze.
 The bridge moves because it is designed to sway.
-The oscillation is slow and rhythmic, not jerky, but your body needs to adjust.
-Staff recommend keeping eyes on the far tower, not the river, to avoid vertigo.
+The oscillation is slow and rhythmic, not jerky, but your body needs a moment to adjust.
+Staff recommend keeping eyes on the far tower, not the river, to manage vertigo.
 The wind creates a low hum through the tension cables, and the metal grid clanks underfoot.
-Combined with the visual void, the sensory input can overwhelm first-timers.
+Combined with the visual void below, the sensory input can overwhelm first-timers — the bridge prohibits children under 6 for exactly this reason, worth noting if you’re traveling Portugal with kids.

 The two bridge entrances

-Pórtico Areinho: Requires climbing the 500-step staircase from the river.
-This is the hard entry.
+Pórtico Alvarenga is a flat 20-minute walk from parking — the easy entry.
+Pórtico Areinho requires climbing the 500-step staircase from the river.
+That is the hard entry.

 Smart travelers cross from Alvarenga to Areinho, then descend the stairs to start the hike.
 This avoids the climb entirely.

 Pro Tip: The bridge surface is exposed to wind and sun.
-Bring a hat but secure it because the wind can rip it off mid-span.
+Bring a hat but secure it — the wind can rip it off mid-span.
 Sunglasses need a retention strap.

 Segment 1: The gorge (miles 0-1.9)